Jhuighuy/TitSolver/tests/tit/data/README.md

 # `tests/tit/data`

-This directory contains tests for `tit::data` library.
+This directory contains tests for the `tit::data` library.